PostgREST/postgrest/admin.rst

 Alternate URL Structure
 =======================

-As discussed in `Singular or Plural`_, there are no special URL forms for singular resources in PostgREST, only operators for filtering.
+As discussed in :ref:`singular_plural`, there are no special URL forms for singular resources in PostgREST, only operators for filtering.
 Thus there are no URLs like :code:`/people/1`.
 It would be specified instead as

 .. code:: http